 Given that it’s home to Lake George’s most popular attraction, the Six Flags Great Escape Lodge is one of the best places to stay in this lakeside town.

-In addition to its exciting waterpark, Six Flags Great Escape Lodge is also home to a fun arcade, a handful of delicious restaurants, and a couple of cool souvenir shops as you enjoy one of the top lakes in New York state.
+In addition to its exciting waterpark, Six Flags Great Escape Lodge is also home to a fun arcade, a handful of delicious restaurants, great Lake George breweries, and a couple of cool souvenir shops as you enjoy one of the top lakes in New York state.

 Sitting on the border between Vermont and New York, Lake Champlain is undoubtedly one of the best lakes in Upstate NY.
 On the Vermont side, this lake is bordered by the stunning Green Mountains.

 And on the New York side, there’s the lovely Adirondacks.
 It sounds ridiculously perfect, right?

 But Lake Champlain isn’t just great to look at.
 It’s also fantastic for outdoor activities!
 Swim, boat, kayak, hike, and fish to your heart’s content.